 anthracyclin therapy.
 The relatively high therapeutic failure

-may be explained by the existence of subgroups of lymphomas with
+may be explained by the existence of lymphoma subgroups with

-L1 Valet G, Höffkes HG.
-Data pattern analysis for the individualised pretherapeutic odentification of high-risk diffues large B-cell lymphoma (DLBCL) patients by cytomics.
-Cytometry Part A 59A:232-236(2004) (PDF)
+L3.
+Valet G, Höffkes HG.
+Data pattern analysis for the individualised pretherapeutic identification of high-risk diffues large B-cell lymphoma (DLBCL) patients by cytomics.
+Cytometry Part A 59A:232-236(2004)